xuesu/Arxived-LLM-Jailbreak/README.md

 ### 7. **Missing Information & Caveats**
 - The extracted text appears to cover a broad range of topics within the paper, but specifics regarding empirical comparisons to prior models or methods may not be fully represented.
 - Additional details on the experimental frameworks, including statistical analysis and dataset content, may also be missing or incomplete.
+### Jailbreaking Safeguarded Text-to-Image Models via Large Language Models
+### 1. Summary of this text
+The paper presents PromptTune, a novel method for jailbreaking safeguarded text-to-image models using a fine-tuned large language model (LLM).
+It highlights the vulnerabilities of text-to-image models, which can generate harmful content when unsafe prompts are used.
+PromptTune offers a query-free approach to generate adversarial prompts efficiently after fine-tuning the AttackLLM, bypassing existing safety guardrails.
+The method is evaluated across multiple datasets and guardrails, demonstrating superior performance compared to traditional query-based attacks.

+### 2. Related Metadata
+- Tools/Algorithms created: PromptTune
+- Benchmarks introduced: *Not specified in the provided text.*
+- Codebase/Data URL: *Not mentioned.*
+- Evaluated LLMs: Mistral-7B-Instruct
+- Attack/Defense Techniques: PromptTune, misuse of text-to-image models via unsafe prompts, safety filters, alignment methods, jailbreak attacks (Ring-A-Bell, MMA, SneakyPrompt).
+- Frameworks Critiqued: *Not referenced in this section.*

+### 3. Main Contributions
+- The introduction of PromptTune, a query-free jailbreak attack that fine-tunes an LLM to generate adversarial prompts bypassing guardrails of text-to-image models.
+- Construction of a preference dataset and the use of supervised fine-tuning (SFT) and direct preference optimization (DPO) methodologies for optimizing AttackLLM.
+- Benchmark results indicate that PromptTune outperforms current no-box attacks and enhances the effectiveness of existing query-based methods.

+### 4. Methods & Approach
+- The framework consists of three components: AttackLLM, a safeguarded text-to-image model, and a Judge for scoring adversarial prompts against the safety guardrails.
+- A preference dataset is built from unsafe prompts, generating pairs of adversarial prompts where the model learns through preference-based fine-tuning.
+- Fine-tuning of AttackLLM focuses on transforming unsafe prompts into effective adversarial prompts while maintaining semantic coherence.

+### 5. Findings & Empirical Results
+- Results show that PromptTune can significantly improve bypass rates against safety filters (e.g., rising from 0.09 to 0.70 for the keyword match filter on the Civitai dataset).
+- The utility of images was evaluated through FID scores, with PromptTune generating images that closely reflect the distribution of outputs from unsafeguarded models.
+- Efficiency metrics illustrate substantial reductions in the average number of queries needed to generate adversarial prompts, with PromptTune requiring only one interaction compared to hundreds or thousands for other methods.

+### 6. Implications for LLM Safety
+- The study highlights ongoing vulnerabilities in text-to-image models, revealing how adversarial prompting can exploit safety guardrails.
+- It implies a need for improved alignment and filtering mechanisms to better safeguard against such attacks, potentially incorporating LLM-based frameworks into existing safety protocols.

+### 7. Missing Information & Caveats
+- The extracted text from pdf content appears to be incomplete.
+Additional details regarding specific experimental setups, datasets, or results may be present in the full paper.
+- Some tables referred to are not shown in the extract, limiting the understanding of specific empirical results and comparisons.
 ### Rewrite to Jailbreak: Discover Learnable and Transferable Implicit Harmfulness Instruction
 ### 1. Summary of this text
 This paper presents a novel attack method named Rewrite to Jailbreak (R2J) for Large Language Models (LLMs), focusing on using learnable and transferable harmful instructions to bypass safety measures.
 The research identifies that simple rewrites of original harmful instructions can succeed in jailbreaking LLMs, offering an automatic and efficient approach without introducing easily identifiable patterns.
 The authors provide extensive empirical evidence demonstrating R2J's effectiveness across various datasets and models, highlighting its robustness and transferability, and ultimately advocating for improved LLM safety measures.